 Last April, we ran an article submitted by a class of children from a youth center who were learning more about fire safety after two of the children experienced a minor kitchen fire that broke out in their home.
 The children were so excited to have the article appear on our website.
 The leaders of this group have been working to impress upon them that by reaching out and simply asking others, like CCAI, things can be accomplished that they might not otherwise think they can.

 Please keep reading.

 In the new issue of NFPA Journal®, President Jim Shannon said the Association will focus on the leading causes of home fires, including cooking.
 "We also need to continue to push hard for home fire sprinklers.
 That's still a large priority for NFPA, and we plan to work very aggressively in 2014 on our residential sprinkler initiative," he said.

-Active Membership: Any person 18 years of age or older who is a representative of a government agency, business, or industrial concern and is actively engaged in some phase of the suppression of arson or investigation of fires at the time application is submitted, will be eligible for membership in the California Conference of Arson Investigators and receive full voting privileges (pending application review and approval by the membership committee.)
-Providing false information will result in cancellation of membership without a refund.
+Active Membership: Any person 18 years of age or older who is a representative of a government agency, business, or industrial concern and is actively engaged in some phase of the suppression of arson or investigation of fires at the time application is submitted, will be eligible for membership in the California Conference of Arson Investigators and receive full voting privileges (pending application review and approval by the Board of Directors.)

 Sign-in to the Members Only section and renew your membership there.
-Should you experience any problems, or just forgot your sign-in information, please call the office at 909 865-5004, Monday through Friday 8:00 am to 5:00 pm, and Pam or April will be happy to help you.
+Should you experience any problems, or you have just forgot your sign-in information, please call the office at 909 865-5004, Monday through Friday 8:00 am to 5:00 pm, and Pam or April will be happy to help you.